andrenormanlang/freelancer-platform/README.md

 Each feature of this project represents both a functional solution and a learning milestone in my development journey 🌱.

-🧙‍♂️👨‍💻 ***At the moment I am implementing an AI feature that helps recommending relevant freelancers to logged in employer users based on their project requirements 👥🔍.***
+🧙‍♂️👨‍💻 ***At the moment I am implementing an AI feature that helps recommending relevant freelancers to logged in employer users based on their project requirements.*** 👥🔍

 🚢 ***New DevOps Features***